ziflex/disposable/README.md

         this._conn = conn;
     }

-    // One the instance gets disposed
+    // Once the instance gets disposed
-    // All further function calls will
+    // All further function calls will return rejected Promise
     @protect({ async: true })
     public async findOne(query: any): void {
         return this._conn.findOne(query);